Ouali-Alami/ecom-web-app/README.md

 While each service have a unique entry-point domain, they can also be managed through the gateway-service, which acts as a centralized entry-point.

-This service facilitates communication between services and with external clients, handling aspects such as security, authorization, and request routing.
+THe gateway-service facilitate communication between services and with external clients, handling aspects such as security, authorization, and request routing.

-The config-service interacts with the ecom-services to retrieve the necessary configuration data.

 Key Concepts:
-To fully grasp the application’s architecture, it’s important to follow the relevant configuration paths.
-The properties set within these configurations will provide a comprehensive overview of the application.
+The properties set will provide a comprehensive overview of the application.

 Design:
-Each service is designed to operate independently, but it requires modification to manage its own data and configuration.
-This ensures that each microservice remains decoupled and self-sufficient, while still being able to integrate seamlessly within a larger ecosystem.
+THe microservice design remains decoupled and self-sufficient, while still being able to integrate seamlessly within a larger ecosystem.

 If you've grasped the explanations, you'll be able to structure your project using various architectural approaches, such as monolithic, microservices, or serverless architectures.